nickpdiana/csGrader/README.md

 Student code is often *almost* functional.
 Editing allows us to test the code with minor corrections, so that we can know if the problem is a small grammatical issue, or a larger conceptual one.

 There are three ways to edit and run student py files:
-1. With piped standard input (nice for testing)
+1. With piped standard input (nice for testing).
+Separate inputs by comma.
+You can also separate runs of different inputs with a semi-colon.
 2. With additional code appended to the end of the file (again, nice for testing)
 3. By toggling the editor, making your edits and clicking `Run Edited Script`